Melmaphother/TimeDART-results/README.md

 ## 5

-Illustration of different designs in the [Table3] above.
+Illustration of different designs in the different forecasting mechanism above.

 ![](fore.png)